Want to know what to do in Sanur Beach when visiting Bali this year?

 7. Go Snorkeling

 Don’t have your PADI certification?
 You don’t have to miss out on Bali’s underwater life.
-Instead, consider snorkeling.
+Instead, consider snorkeling in the shallow waters.

 8. Treat Yourself To A Floating Breakfast